 Your checked baggage allowance is dependent on the fare category you purchase for your itinerary.

-• Fly Flex + passengers can carry up to 30kg in a single bag free of charge
+• Fly Flex + passengers can carry up to 30kg in a single bag or across multiple bags

 There is no baggage security clearance at these airports, therefore passengers are required to collect their luggage at Glasgow and recheck-in for their onward flight.